-The Swedish Mission Council (SMC) was founded in 1912 following the 1910 mission conference in Edinburgh, and has since then been working in the intersection between religion and development.
-Religious actors - whether Muslim, Christian, Hindu or any other confession - have always been, still are and will continue to be key to development.
-This is an insight made by the SMC during more than 100 years' of practical experience with development cooperation among and together with religious actors.
+The SMC (Swedish Mission Council) was founded in 1912, following the 1910 mission conference in Edinburgh, and has since then been working in the intersection between religion and development.
+Religious actors - whether Muslim, Christian, Hindu, or any other confession - have always been, still are and will continue to be, key to development.
+This is an insight made by the SMC during more than 100 years' of practical experience with development cooperation together with religious actors.
 It is also a conclusion to be drawn from an increasing amount of research.
 Being able to relate to religion and religious actors is decisive to anyone who wants to make a difference in development cooperation.
 It is therefore encouraging to see that the interest in the role of religion in development is growing, internationally as well as in Sweden.
 It is not only an interest of religious actors and faith-based organisations, but a concern for religious and secular organisations alike.
 The SMC is working to raise the awareness of, and strengthen the capacity to relate to, religion and religious actors in development.
-In order to be successful, this must be done as a joint venture, between everyone working towards a sustainable world where people can live their lives in dignity.
-As a source of knowledge and inspiration, the SMC is now happy to present the anthology "For Better for Worse: The Role of Religion in Development Cooperation".
+In order to be successful, this must be done as a joint venture. between everyone working towards a sustainable world where people can live their lives in dignity.
+As a source of knowledge and inspiration, the SMC is happy to offer the anthology "For Better, for Worse: The Role of Religion in Development Cooperation" in a second, revised and expanded edition.

-Anders Malmstigen Secretary General, Swedish Mission Council
+Anders Malmstigen

+Secretary General, SMC - Faith in development

-Robert Odén
+Tore Samuelsson/Robert Odén

-"Given that religion is an integral part of the lives of billions of people, it can be considered a human resource of significant importance.
-Since it is widely accepted in policy circles that development, if it is to be effective and lasting, should build on people's own resources, it makes sense to include their religious or spiritual resources and not material and intellectual ones only."
+Given that religion is an integral part of the lives of billions of people, it can be considered a human resource of significant importance.
+Since it is widely accepted in policy circles that development, if it is to be effective and lasting, should build on people's own resources, it makes sense to include their religious or spiritual resources and not material and intellectual ones only.

-Gerrie ter Haar in Religion and Development - ways of transforming the world1
+Gerrie ter Haar in Religion and Development - ways of transforming the world